A system for data sharing and collaboration

 https://brics-demo.cit.nih.gov/ Can't get to this extramurally

-The National Institute on Aging (NIA) is using this as pilot instance.
+The BRICS National Institute on Aging (NIA) pilot project Platform includes four different studies, which are:

 BRICS Intramural Site